Twelve economic reasons for supporting renewables.

 6. Renewable energy will lead to cleaner air, water and soil.

 Burning coal is a major source of mercury contamination in the water and soil.
 Particulate matter from coal fired powerplants more than doubles the risk of death for residents living downwind of the powerplants according to a major study completed by three major universities in 2023.
 The study's researchers developed a tool to help visualize the deaths in each state attributable to the 480 studied powerplants over the course of the ten year study.
+Renewables reduce the reliance on "Peaker" plants by utilities.
+Peaker plants often produce very dirty emissions and at times high temperatures and high ozone levels when air quality is already low.

 Leaking methane from fossil gas facilities significantly contributes to ground level ozone and particulate matter.
 Exposure to which, damages airways, aggravates lung diseases, causes asthma attacks, increases rates of preterm birth, cardiovascular morbidity and mortality, and heightens stroke risk.